r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 {% include ft-image-defect-detection/defect_image.html %}

+We can see that the defects break the otherwise quite regular grid pattern.

 ## Method

 Using Fourier Transform to find defects in images with regular patterns is motivated by the following properties.
 Transforming an extended regular pattern in position space, like a single sine wave, leads to a narrow peak in frequency domain

 {% include ft-image-defect-detection/FT_of_wave.html %}